Production Licences

 Whilst the participation of Argentine oil companies is welcomed and considered desirable by the Falkland Islands Government, it is unlikely that an award would be made to any applicant group comprising more than 49% Argentine interests, or with an Argentine registered operator.

 Production licence regulations require the holder to supply copies of all data to the Governor (or more usually to the British Geological Survey).
-See downloads for various operations notices, guidance forms, legislation, etc.
+See Regulation - Data Management page for further details

-All data will be held in confidence by the Falkland Islands Government for a period of five years but may then be released to the public.
+All data will be held in confidence by the Falkland Islands Government for a period of 5.5 years but may then be released to the public.

 Production licences fall into two types: